MaxRamgraber/Triangular-Transport-Toolbox/README.md

 # Triangular Transport Toolbox

 This repository contains the triangular transport map Python class.
+To use this class, download the file `transport_map.py`